Turin Art Galleries, Museums, Supplies & More

 • Monumento al Conte Verde at Piazza Palazzo di Città 7E

-Giovanni Albertoni sculpted the sculpture honoring statesman and philosopher Vincenzo Gioberti between 1857 and 1859.
-The piece was installed in Piazza Carignano in 1859, in the namesake castle of the Kingdom of Italy’s first parliament.
+Giovanni Albertoni created the local sculpture honoring statesman and philosopher Vincenzo Gioberti between 1857 and 1859.
+The piece was installed in Piazza Carignano in 1859 in the namesake castle of the Kingdom of Italy’s first parliament.

-Odoardo Tabacchi erected a monument to Giuseppe Garibaldi in Corso Cairoli, on the axis of via dei Mille, in 1887.
-On the base, there is a lion, a symbol of the people’s might, and a female figure, an allegory of Italy.
+Odoardo Tabacchi erected a monument to Giuseppe Garibaldi in Corso Cairoli on the axis of via dei Mille in 1887.
+On the base there is a lion which is a symbol of the people’s might and a female figure as an allegory of Italy.

-The famous Monumento a Emanuele Filiberto di Savoia is for the Savoy prince who moved the duchy’s capital from Chambéry to Turin in 1563, known as the caval ‘d brôns by the Turinese, is located in the center of Piazza San Carlo and is considered the masterpiece of the sculptor Carlo Marochetti who raised it in 1838.
+The famous Monumento a Emanuele Filiberto di Savoia is for the Savoy prince who moved the duchy’s capital from Chambéry to Turin in 1563.
+Known as the caval ‘d brôns by the Turinese it is located in the center of Piazza San Carlo and is considered the masterpiece of the sculptor Carlo Marochetti who raised it in 1838.

-Pelagio Palagi created the Conte Verde statue of Amedeo VI of Savoy in 1847.
-The monument, which represents the count during the triumphant battle against the Turks, was dedicated at Piazza Palazzo di Città in 1853.
+Pelagio Palagi created the Conte Verde statue of Amedeo VI of Savoy in 1847 which represents the count during the triumphant battle against the Turks and it was dedicated at Piazza Palazzo di Città in 1853.

 Turin Art Classes